 Platform integration variety to post to multiple social networks at once

-12 best social media scheduling tools to consider
+12 best social media scheduling tools for 2026

-Managing social media without a dedicated scheduling tool is like trying to juggle with one hand tied behind your back: messy and unsustainable.
+Managing social media without a dedicated scheduling tool is messy and unsustainable.

-While some platforms offer native planners, they’re no match for the flexibility and efficiency of these specialized tools I handpicked for you.
+While some platforms offer native schedulers, they’re no match for the flexibility and efficiency of these specialized social media scheduling tools I handpicked for you.

 Planable integrates with 9 social media platforms: